Saturday, December 30, 2017

 o debbie jaffe, wherefore art thou?

-A sign of the times and the Zeitgeist: now that the British online journal Nth Position is offline, we find the key Fieled Nth Position page preserved on two different Wayback Machines, the British Library wayback and the archive.org.
+A sign of the times and the Zeitgeist: now that the British online journal Nth Position is offline, we find the key Fieled Nth Position page preserved on The Wayback Machine, archive.org.
 This 2006 page is mostly notable to me for containing "debbie jaffe" from Beams.
 Now, you won't ever get the Ur-page again, but can always come here and get the post-Ur-page, as Blogger ricochets become more distinct/useful, if you so desire.
 Cheers!

 Tuesday, July 18, 2017